 Exercise Price Mechanisms

 The exercise price is typically set at issuance and reflects underlying asset valuation, market conditions, and issuer objectives.
-Pricing strategies often involve fixed or variable exercise prices, with adjustments for corporate actions such as stock splits or dividends to maintain economic fairness.
+Pricing strategies involve fixed or variable exercise prices, with adjustments for corporate actions such as stock splits or dividends to maintain economic fairness.

 Fixed exercise prices provide clarity but may reduce flexibility, while variable pricing can accommodate market fluctuations but complicate valuation.